Skip to content

-The Old Town Hall is one of the architectural highlights of Hanover's Old town - Together with the Marktkirche right next door, it is considered the most southernly renowned piece of North German brick Gothic.
+The Old Town Hall is an architectural highlight of Hanover's history.
+Old Town - Together with the neighbouring Marktkirche, it is considered to be the southernmost showpiece of North German brick Gothic architecture.

-The Old Town Hall was built for almost a hundred long years.
-The oldest part on Schmiedestraße dates back to 1420, and a little later the market wing was built on the foundation walls of a 13th century store hall.
-This was followed on Köbelinger Straße by the so-called pharmacy wing, which housed the council pharmacy.
+The Old Town Hall was built for almost a hundred years.
+The oldest part on Schmiedestraße dates back to 1420, and a little later the market wing was built on the foundations of a 13th century merchant's hall.
+This was followed by the so-called pharmacy wing on Köbelinger Straße, which housed the council pharmacy.
 This wing was replaced by a building in the Italian Romanesque style.

 Altes Rathaus Hannover

-The jewel of the old town was almost lost forever, for in 1844 the entire town hall was to be demolished.
-Thanks to the energetic protests of a citizens' initiative led by the renowned architect Conrad Wilhelm Hase, however, this catastrophe was prevented.
-The neo-Gothic architect Hase was finally allowed to renovate the two remaining wings and restored them to their stylistically pure state from around 1500.
+This jewel of the old town was almost lost forever, as the entire town hall was due to be demolished in 1844.
+However, thanks to the energetic protests of a citizens' initiative led by the renowned architect Conrad Wilhelm Hase, this catastrophe was averted.
+The neo-Gothic architect Hase was finally allowed to renovate the two remaining wings and restored the building to its stylistically pure state from around 1500.

-Special treasures are the magnificent Gothic fial gables and the clay frieze above the outer right arched window on Schmiedestraße.
-In addition to portraits of princes and coats of arms, it also shows a depiction of "Luderziehen" - a medieval folk game comparable to the finger-wagging common in southern Germany.
+Particular treasures are the magnificent Gothic pinnacle gables and the clay frieze above the outer right-hand arched window on Schmiedestraße.
+In addition to portraits of princes and coats of arms, it also shows a depiction of "Luderziehen" - a medieval folk game comparable to the finger hooking customary in southern Germany.

 Visit Hannover - Old Town Hall